jethronap/UNDO-agentic/README.md

 # An Agentic System for Researching Surveillance Infrastructure

 A multi-agent system for analyzing surveillance infrastructure and computing privacy-preserving walking routes in urban environments using OpenStreetMap data.
-The system operates completely locally without external APIs.
+The system operates completely locally without external APIs and provides both CLI and REST API interfaces.

 ## Overview